 Jack Dowling arose long before the crack of dawn that Friday and, as a professed news junkie, he scanned headlines on his phone.
 The first caption popping up was the mass shooting in Aurora.
 After an initial shock, he thought: Looks like something our chaplains will be responding to.

 No sooner had that idea entered his mind than his cellphone rang.
-It was about 4:30 a.m., and RRT deployment manager Al New was on the line.
+It was about 4:30 a.m., and Billy Graham Rapid Response Team deployment manager Al New was on the line.

 “Jack, we need for you and Becca to head to Aurora,” Al said.